edwingeng/wuid/README.md

 - Thread-safe
 - Being unique across time
 - Being unique within a data center
-- Being unique globally if all data centers share the same data store, or they use different section IDs
+- Being unique globally if all data centers share a same data store, or they use different section IDs
 - Being capable of generating 100M unique numbers in a single second
 - Auto-renew when the low 36 bits are about to run out